(one synonym : Hypochroma aurantiacea T.P. Lucas, 1891)

 GEOMETRINAE, GEOMETRIDAE, GEOMETROIDEA

-The caterpillars of this species are thin loopers with pointed ends, and green.
-They feed on the foliage of
+The caterpillars of this species are thin green loopers with pointed ends, although the head actually has two red-tipped horns held close together,

 The adult moths are variable: usually an earthy grey with patterned bands of darker grey across the wings.

 The undersides are bright yellow with broad brown margins, white patches, and a dark spot near the middle of each wing.
 The wingspan is about 4 cms.

 The species is found in

 Ian F.B.
 Common,

 Moths of Australia, Melbourne University Press, 1990, fig 37.10, p.
 372.

 Uranides et Phalénites,

 in Boisduval & Guenée: Histoire Naturelle des Insectes; Spécies Général des Lépidoptères,

 Volume 9, Part 9 (1857), p.
 280, No. 447.